Akhil-5292/GYM-Site/README.md

 # GYM Site

 This project is based on GYM Site.
-Here you can register yourself and check the prices and also activiti
+Here you can register yourself and check the prices and also activities.

 ### Tech used